Breast Reduction in Houston, TX

 Feeling tired after surgery is normal.
 Some patients experience an emotional reaction as well.
 This reaction can be normal; however, patients should always let their surgeon know about any changes they notice.

 After a reduction mammoplasty in Houston, patients need to limit their physical activity.
-Dr. Patel and Dr. Truong do not recommend bed rest because inactivity increases the likelihood of blood clot development.
+Dr. Patel does not recommend bed rest because inactivity increases the likelihood of blood clot development.
 Therefore, patients should walk around their home throughout the day.

 Furthermore, for several weeks after surgery patients must avoid raising their hands above their heads and lifting anything that causes them to strain.
 In addition, patients must avoid wearing underwire bras for several months.